twsh0305/text_watermarking/README_EN.md

 3. After activating the plugin, access the configuration page via the left-hand menu "Text Watermark".
 4. Enable the plugin and configure watermark parameters as needed (recommended to enable debug mode first for testing).

-Or directly search for "文本盲水印" in the WordPress plugin directory.
+Or directly search for "Wxs Text Watermarking" in the WordPress plugin directory.

 ## User Guide